PathologyDataScience/triteia/README.md

 ```

 ## Model wrappers <a name="wrappers"></a>
-simple-triton contains wrappers for serving popular pathology models like [UNI](https://huggingface.co/owkin/phikon), [gigapath](https://huggingface.co/prov-gigapath/prov-gigapath),  [hibou-L](https://huggingface.co/histai/hibou-L), and [Phikon](https://huggingface.co/owkin/phikon) on the [Python backend](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/python_backend/README.html).
+simple-triton contains wrappers for serving popular pathology models like [UNI](https://huggingface.co/MahmoodLab/UNI), [gigapath](https://huggingface.co/prov-gigapath/prov-gigapath),  [hibou-L](https://huggingface.co/histai/hibou-L), and [Phikon](https://huggingface.co/owkin/phikon) on the [Python backend](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/python_backend/README.html).

 A [dockerfile](models/models.Dockerfile) built on Triton Server container v23.03 encapsulates all requirements for serving these models
 ```bash
 >docker build -t model-tritonserver -f models.Dockerfile .
 ```

 Each folder in the `/models` directory contains a `model.py` file containing the logic for model loading, inference, and cleanup.
-The `model.py` files need to be copied into the model repository for serving
+The `model.py` files need to be copied into the model repository for serving (a `config.pbtxt` file is not required)

 ```plaintext
     models